 Did you know 75% of clicks from a search engine are organic?
 Only 25% of clicks are on paid search results.
 That’s not to say that pay-per-click has lost its place.
 But it is to say that the sites receiving the most clicks are found simply because of their search engine friendliness.
 If you want to make it easy for your audience to find you, SEO should always be on your to-do list.

 After our May seminar with Brian Bluff of Site-Seeker, and after doing some optimization of our own, we’re breaking down SEO into 6 straightforward steps to get you started fast.
 And we promise to stay away from the technical jargon.

 1. START HERE: Keyword research

-A decent keyword research strategy is indispensable to attracting the right kind of traffic to your site.
+A decent keyword research strategy is indispensable to attracting the right kind of traffic to your site, keywords are everything.
 You must understand how people search for your site so you can cater to their search method.